anonymous1116/NCoin-JDP/README.md

 In order to improve reproducibility, here in Github direcotry, we make each folder and save learned nets.
 To obtain Figure 8, above two steps are not necessary.
 Implement `JDP_performance_eval2.ipynb`.

 We implement Algorithm 2 to perform Bayesian inference for a sample path generated from each process.
 Implement `MROUJ/MROUJ_infer.ipynb`, `SQRJ/SQRJ_infer.ipynb`, `PBJD/PBJD_infer.ipynb` and `BOUJ/BOUJ_infer.ipynb`.
 For implementation, the generated synthetic data is essential.
 Recall `JD_simulation generator.ipynb` for the generation.

-The results are saved in
+For whom does not want to generate such files, we save our results.
+Go to `MROUJ/MROUJ_calibrate`, `SQRJ/SQRJ_calibrate`, `PBJD/PBJD_calibrate`, and `BOUJ/BOUJ_calibrate` for these.

+### Section 5.4

 ## Real Data Analysis (Section 6)